Reza-Asiyabi/reza-asiyabi.github.io/_pages/gallery.md

 classes: wide
 ---

 Besides my work, I have a keen interest to travel and discover the world.
 The world is pretty amazing and I absolutely love exploring new places, meeting new people with diverse background, trying new activities, and making new friends.
-Here are a few photos from my travels ;)
+Here are a few photos from my travels.
+I can't wait to explore more and snap more photos like these that will make memories for a lifetime ;)

 <div class="gallery-scroll">